 1. Eat Healthy and Eat for Three

 The expression eating for two holds good for singleton pregnancies and the only extra energy needed is about 300 calories a day for a healthy baby.
-But, when you’re expecting twins your calorie needs go up to 600 calories per day.
+But, when you’re expecting twins, your calorie needs go up to 600 calories per day.
 That doesn’t mean eating junk food; focus on getting 5 to 7 servings of fruits and veggies a day.
-Lean protein is also good to maintain your sugar levels and try and avoid hypoglycemia.
+Lean protein is also good to maintain your sugar levels and avoid hypoglycemia.
 Prenatal vitamins along with 1mg of folic acid and iron supplements are recommended for all twin pregnancies.
 A weight gain of 16 to 26 kilos is normal for a mother with normal BMI.

 2. Know What a High-Risk Pregnancy Is

 Mothers expecting twins are often put into the high-risk pool.
 Although it sounds frightening, it doesn’t mean something will go wrong.
 High risk in your case could mean things like bed rest, preterm labour, and cesarean birth.
-Read about different precautions you need to take during twin pregnancy to know more about it and make an appointment with a high-risk specialist so your questions and worries can be resolved.
+Read about different precautions you need to take during a twin pregnancy to know more about it and make an appointment with a high-risk specialist so your questions and worries can be resolved.

-3. Stay Active as Much as You Can
+3. Stay as Active as You Can

-4. Take All The Help You Can Get
+4. Take All the Help You Can Get

-A support system surprisingly makes a lot of difference to all mothers, especially when babies arrive in sets.
+A support system surprisingly makes a lot of difference to mothers, especially when babies arrive in sets.
 Anybody who offers to help, even if they don’t really mean it, should be assigned a task.
 Make a list of all the tasks that you can delegate; be it preparing food, doing laundry, dishes or changing diapers.
-If your mother has come to stay with you to help you with all your needs; it would be an enormous help and the emotional support you can get from her would be unmatchable.
+If your mother has come to stay with you to assist you with all your needs, it would be an enormous help and the emotional support you can get from her would be unmatchable.
 If you can afford it, hire a housekeeper for the first few months postpartum, so you have more time for your babies.

 5. Join a Support Group